Armed group ordered to stay away from ballot drop boxes

 The temporary order issued by Liburdi on Tuesday will be in effect for two weeks and the cooperation from the monitoring group “shall not be construed as an admission they have engaged in any of these activities,” the judge added.

-The 250 foot (76 meter) perimeter around drop boxes also applies to group members wearing body armor.
+The 250-foot perimeter around drop boxes also applies to group members wearing body armor.

 Alexander Kolodin, the lead attorney for the defendants, said the League of Women Voters of Arizona ultimately failed to completely shut down the monitors’ mission.
 Still, the groups are not happy about the limits, since he said they could prevent them from discouraging ballot box stuffing.

-An Associated Press review this summer found no major fraud from the expanded use of ballot drops boxes in the 2020 election.
+An Associated Press review this summer found no major fraud from the expanded use of ballot drop boxes in the 2020 election.

 The League of Women Voters of Arizona encouraged voters to keep using the drop boxes.